 When Tonya and I got married, I was 27 and she was 25.
-When Ryan was born, I was 30 and she was 28.
-When Royce was born, I was 34 and she was 32.
-So now Ryan is almost 14, Royce is 10, and I am 44.
-That means that I speak with some authority when I say that kids and the infinite list of things that you have to do for them absolutely wear you down.
+When our son Ryan was born, I was 30 and she was 28.
+When our son Royce was born, I was 34 and she was 32.
+Therefore, I can speak with authority when I say that kids and the infinite list of things that you have to do for them absolutely wears you down physically.

 I held up pretty good until I hit 40.
 That’s when I fell apart physically.
-And yet I’m far from out of the woods on this raising kids thing.
-Right now I’m coaching Royce’s baseball team of 9 and 10 year olds.
-I’m lugging all that equipment in and out of my car.
-I’m hitting ground balls in practice.
-I’m crouching down in that catcher’s position to warm up my pitchers.
-Needless to say, when I get home after a game or a practice, I am done for the day.
+And yet there I was, still coaching youth-league baseball teams.
+That required me to lug all that equipment in and out of my car, hit ground balls and fly balls in practice, and crouch down in a catcher’s position to warm up my pitchers.
+Needless to say, when I got home after a game or a practice, I was physically wasted.